-This unique forest – orchard grows on the south-facing slopes of Fergana range’s, at the height of some 1,500 – 2,000 m.
+This unique forest – orchard grows on the south-facing slopes of the Fergana range’s, at the height of some 1,500 – 2,000 m.
 Down in the valley is located the small town of Arslanbob which in many ways depends on this forest.
 Not too far is located another large walnut forest – Dashman Forest Reserve.

 Trees in Arslanbob forest grow up to 150 – 200 years old creating an impressive fairy-tale landscape of an endless, shady orchard.
 This forest is divided among the families of local people.
-In every time of the year, this is an impressive, interesting place to visit.
+At every time of the year, this is an impressive, interesting place to visit.
 Here are found natural and man-made landmarks, such as several impressive waterfalls (two best-known falls are 80 m and 23 m tall), sacred caves.

 Walnuts are not the only value in this forest.
 Here grow many species of valuable fruit-bearing trees, such as specific species of apple (Malus siversiana), pear (Pyrus korshinsky), plum (Prunus sogdiana).
 Locals eat and collect thousands of tons of apples, pistachios, cherry plums, and other fruits.

 - A budget travel blog from Central Asia, the Silk Road, and beyond.
 Accessed in 06.03.2014.

 - Ruth Beera, Franziska Kaisera, Kaspar Schmidtb, Brigitta Ammanna, Gabriele Carraroc, Ennio Grisad, Willy Tinner, Vegetation history of the walnut forest in Kyrgyzstan (Central Asia): natural or anthropogenic origin?, Quaternary Science Reviews, Vol 27, 2008.
 Accessed in 06.03.2014.